-Learn to consider children’s roles in family, community and cultural contexts
+understand children’s roles in family, community and cultural contexts;

 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.

-Child Studies offers courses in the foundations of educational practice that introduce the student to theory of child development and other issues related to the care of children in today's social context.
-Specialized courses are offered in three specific sub-areas:
+The BA Child Studies Program offers courses in the foundations of educational practices that introduce the students to the theories of child development and other issues related to the physical, emotional, psychological cognitive and academic development in children within the context of family, community and inclusive philosophy.
+Specialized courses and field placements are offered in two areas:

 You must also fill the attached Internal Student Application to BA Major in Child Studies form and submit it to the Department of Education with the required documents.